apache/yunikorn-site/docs/user_guide/labels_and_annotations_in_yunikorn.md

 | `schedulingPolicyParameters` | Arbitrary key-value pairs used to customize scheduling policies such as gang scheduling.                                                                                               |
 | `placeholder`                | Set if this pod represents a placeholder for gang scheduling.
 Set internally by YuniKorn.                                                                                              |

-For more details surrounding gang-scheduling labels and annotations, please refer to the documentation on [Gang Scheduling](gang_scheduling.md).
+For more details surrounding gang-scheduling labels and annotations, please refer to the documentation on [gang scheduling](gang_scheduling.md).